e271828e/Flight.jl/docs/notes/design/framework_spec.md

 deployment keyword defaulting to `1e-6`.
-Relative, because an absolute-in-`t` tolerance is not scale-free (row 133). `1e-6`, because the event time can only ever be as accurate as the interpolant — `O(h⁴)`, above — so at practical `h` anything tighter buys nothing while every probe costs a full sweep.
-The bill is a handful of probes under ITP, ~20 even in bisection's worst case.
+Relative, because an absolute-in-`t` tolerance is not scale-free (row 133). `1e-6`, because the event time can only ever be as accurate as the interpolant — `O(h⁴)`, above — so at practical `h` anything tighter buys nothing while every trial evaluation costs a full sweep.
+The bill is a handful of trial evaluations under ITP, ~20 even in bisection's worst case.

 **Post-event.** The boundary sequence runs at `t*` (below) → **interpolant invalidated** → resume integration from `t*` with the